John Bercow: Role in expenses scandal

 During the 2009 expenses scandal, it was revealed that Bercow changed the designation of his second home on more than one occasion – meaning that he avoided paying capital gains tax on the sale of two properties.
 He also claimed just under £1,000 to hire an accountant to fill in his tax returns.
 Bercow denied any wrongdoing, but agreed to pay £6,508 plus VAT to cover any tax that he may have had to pay to HM Revenue and Customs.

 It was revealed in 2014 that the House of Commons authorities had destroyed all evidence of MPs' expenses claims prior to 2010.
 Bercow faced accusations that he had presided over what had been dubbed a "fresh cover-up" of the expenses scandal.

 In July 2015, Bercow was again criticised for the amount of his expenses, including a claim of £172 for a 0.7 mile chauffeur-driven journey.
 Andy Silvester, campaign director at the TaxPayers' Alliance, said: "This is an obscene waste of money and shows appalling judgment from whoever made the arrangements."

 Charitable work

 Bercow has supported a number of charities.
-He has been a patron of the ME Association, Brain Tumour Research and a patron of the Patchwork Foundation, which promotes the positive integration of disadvantaged and minority communities into British democracy and civil society and which was founded by Harris Bokhari.
+He has been a patron of the ME Association, Brain Tumour Research and the Patchwork Foundation, which promotes the positive integration of disadvantaged and minority communities into British democracy and civil society and which was founded by Harris Bokhari.
 He also spoke at a fundraising event for the mental health charity Jami.
 In 2018, Bercow supported a fundraiser for Children in Need.